March 18, 2026

 GrowthOptix is a subscription analytics platform, and it positions itself as solving a specific problem with real-time synchronization of PayPal and Stripe (multiple accounts) data into one customer database.
 If you're reconciling these manually each month, the platform could save you 2-4 hours of work.

-• Unified PayPal + Stripe analytics
+• Unified PayPal + Stripe analytics with real-time sync

-• 70+ metrics (MRR, ARR, churn, LTV, ARPU)
+• 70+ metrics including MRR, ARR, churn, LTV, and ARPU

 5. RevenueCat: Best for Mobile App Subscriptions